coz008/ECE143_team18/README.md

 ## Methodology
 - Clean the dataset: we discarded facilities(mostly storages) that generate negative electricity.
 - Extract  useful information: we extracted only useful information from the data set for different graphs.
-- Plot and Analyze: We analyzed the data and graphs from the following four parts: total generation, composition ,distribution and correlation.
+- Plot and Analyze: we analyzed the data and graphs from the following four parts: total generation, composition ,distribution and correlation.

 ## Dataset
 *Primary:*